 Types of Charcoal

-Original briquettes are the most common, and you’ve probably seen plenty of people lighting them up.
-They are compressed byproducts of wood and have additives that allow them to burn consistently.
-While they take a bit to start burning, when original briquettes get going, they burn for quite a long time.
+- Original briquettes: Original briquettes are the most common, and you’ve probably seen plenty of people lighting them up.
+Made from a combination of charcoal dust and other ingredients, briquettes burn more evenly and last longer than lump charcoal.
+They’re also more affordable, making them a popular choice for most backyard grillers.
 This allows you to focus on the task at hand, cooking some flesh.

-Lump charcoal is the answer to purist dreams.
+- Lump Charcoal: Lump charcoal is the answer to purist dreams.
 A less processed alternative to briquettes, they offer a nice and natural option for grillers.
-It is not compressed and doesn’t have additives, meaning the pieces of charcoal can vary in size.
-Lump charcoal burns hotter and faster than other types of charcoal.
+Made from hardwood, lump charcoal burns hotter and faster than other types of charcoal.
 It’s perfect for searing and high-temperature grilling.
 It lights easily and it responds well to temperature adjustments.
 Some drawbacks include its cost (more expensive) and its lack of consistency. but it can be expensive.

 It is worth playing around with the different types of charcoal.
 Your choice of charcoal can be a defining piece in your overall grilling experience.

 Light your grill with either a charcoal chimney, lighter fluid, or the self-starting briquettes mentioned above.

 You can also check out several alternate Charcoal Lighting Techniques here.